 In this post, guest author Joe E. Allen interviews composer Alex Mauer.
-Mauer is well-known within chiptune, with popular releases such as Blast 1 and 2, 9999 and Vegavox – the first album ever released on a NES cartridge – to his name.
+Mauer is well-known within chiptune, with popular releases such as Blast 1 and 2, 9999 and Vegavox – the first album ever released on a NES cartridge.

-Recently he’s been able to turn his passion for chiptune and synth music into a living, soundtracking the 2013 movie, Motivational Growth, using the Commodore 64 and NES.
-He’s also currently heading up the soundtrack for Starr Mazer, a Kickstarter-funded indie game.
+Recently, Alex been able to turn her passion for chiptune and synth music into a living, soundtracking the 2013 movie, Motivational Growth, using the Commodore 64 and NES.
+Alex is also currently heading up the soundtrack for Starr Mazer, a Kickstarter-funded indie game.

-Read on to learn more about his gear and how he graduated from chiptune to writing movie and game soundtracks…
+Read on to learn more about Alex’s gear and how she graduated from chiptune to writing movie and game soundtracks…

 Joe E. Allen: Why do you enjoy chiptune so much – is it the nostalgia aspect?

 Alex Mauer: Chiptune is a very minimal art form.
 Sound chips are like really simplified synthesizers.

 I don’t really think of myself strictly as a chip musician, but electronic in general.